 A popular format for RESTful API schema formats is JSON Schema.
 It's a well designed spec that is extensible, easy to read and write, and supports canonical and inline referencing/dereferencing.
 We’ve recently shipped an update that gives Runscope Radar assertion support for JSON Schema validation by way of the Chai assertion library.

 So, what exactly does that mean?
-It means that you’re able to use Runscope to validate your API responses against a defined JSON Schema.
+It means that you’re able to use Runscope API tests to validate your API responses against a defined JSON Schema.
 A few examples of validation include:

 insuring method responses are structured properly